exced/exced.github.io.old/_posts/2017-01-19-what-i-want.md

 ---
 layout:     post
-title:      "How to be productive"
+title:      "What I want"
-subtitle:   "and do all the crazy things you think about"
+subtitle:   "do all the crazy things"
 date:       2017-01-19 12:00:00
 author:     "Exced"
 header-img: "img/home-bg.png"